JOSalasT/odrl-policy-normalisation-comparison/README.md

 - Python 3.8+
 - RDFLib 7.0.0

+## Limitations

+This implementation is a work in progress, and the following main limitations should be noted:

+- Set operators in constraints and refinements, and the ODRL consequence, remedies and permission-duties rules are not supported.
+- The support for ODRL targets and assignees is limited, and at the moment partial overlaps of these features migth not be correctly detected.

 ## Usage

 A ContractParser element can be used to parse an ODRL policy in some RDF standard format and get an RDFLib graph.